 - Highlander did one in 'Glory Days', Joe was worried his high school flame that stopped in to visit would think him damaged due to losing his legs, but once she found out, it seemed for a bit that things were okay-until she confessed she was married and couldn't stay.

-- CSI: Crime Scene Investigation is hinting around at this since the arrival of Julie Finn.
-It's known that D.B. never cheated on his wife, thanks to Word Of God, but it's been implied they had something before D.B. met his wife.
+- CSI is hinting around at this since the arrival of Julie Finn.
+It's known that D.B. never cheated on his wife, thanks to Word of God, but it's been implied they had something before D.B. met his wife.
 Possibly another high school scenario, since D.B. and his wife met there too.

 - As Time Goes By is about a pair who were lovers as youth; then they meet again after both have lost their respective spouses, and renew their romance as seniors.

 - The M*A*S*H episode "The More I See You" has a pair of new nurses assigned to the 4077th.
 One of whom is Hawkeye's old med-school girlfriend.
 Who's now married.
 Which doesn't keep them from resuming their relationship for a spell.

 - Complicated by a Sibling Triangle where one of the sides is a Technically Living Plague Zombie in Helix

 - Double Subverted for CDC team lead Alan.
 Though initially standoffish at the prospect of Working With, his ex-wife and fellow CDC scientist Julia, then outright combative as he bickers, he later confesses that its become Anger Born of Worry, and he can't stop feeling protective of her.

 - For Julia, this is Subverted with her relationship with ex-husband Alan.
 Though she appreciates Alan's concern, she not only doesn't reciprocate, but the sight of his brother Peter, Patient Zero in an outbreak of The Virus, brings back memories of her unhappy relationship with Alan, and the reasons she turned to Peter for comfort.